garcia/jsontpl/readme.md

     The grocery list has 3 items:
         milk eggs cheese

-    jsontpl was written by Grant Garcia.
+    jsontpl was written by Ash Garcia.
-    Contact me at http://grantgarcia.org/ for more information.
+    Contact me at http://garcia.sh/ for more information.

 Values
 ------